Optical constants of Ta2O5 (Tantalum pentoxide)

 Comments

-Film Ta2O5; Deposited by e-beam evaporation on c-Si; 208.4 nm thick film with an amorphous (very fine polycrystalline) structure; Heterogenous data processing combining ellipsometric and spectrophotometric measurements; Room temperature.
+Films Ta2O5; Deposited by e-beam evaporation on c-Si; Five samples with a polycrystalline structure and nominal thicknesses 20–250 nm; Multi-sample method; Heterogenous data processing combining ellipsometric and spectrophotometric measurements; Slightly inhomogeneous layers; Optical constants correspond to the characterization with homogeneous films; Room temperature.

 References